inmanta/inmanta-core/Readme.md

 ### Re-use existing modules

-At GitHub, we host modules to setup and mange many systems.
+At GitHub, we host modules to setup and manage many systems.
 Our modules are available in the https://github.com/inmanta/ repositories.

 When you use an import statement in your model, Inmanta downloads these modules and their dependencies automatically.